vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 We noticed that we generally always want to be able to query based on the values of our schema fields.
 This isn't _all_ we need, but it's a good start.

-At Vetspire, we added a function in our `MyApp.Queryable` module that we delegate to in our `query/2` callback:
+At my current job, we added a function in our `MyApp.Queryable` module that we delegate to in our `query/2` callback:

 ```elixir
 defmodule MyApp.Queryable do